tomasAlabes/tomasAlabes.github.io/blog/_posts/2013-02-06-Using-NodeJS-oAuth-module-to-communicate-with-Twitter-REST-API-1.1.md

 title:  "Using NodeJS oAuth module to communicate with Twitter REST API 1.1"
 description:  "Using NodeJS oAuth module to communicate with Twitter REST API 1.1"
 date:   2013-02-06 12:30:16
+categories: web-development
-tags: [javascript, twitter API, tutorial]
+tags: javascript, twitter API, tutorial
-comments: true
-share: true
 ---

 Hi, lets see how to use the 'oauth' module in nodeJS, for getting information from the Twitter API.